-Successful applicants will become involved with one of CAI’s eleven research units OR CAI’s AMM report series, depending on their interest, experience and qualifications.
-All CAI interns will join an international team of expert analysts and acquire invaluable experience in the research and consultancy fields, developing skills and expertise in Africa-focused analysis, research and consultancy.
+Successful applicants will become involved with one of CAI’s eleven research units OR CAI’s ACMM report, depending on their interest, experience and qualifications.
+The details of these two areas of internship involvement are briefly detailed in the below table.

 The CAI internship is un-remunerated and web-based (i.e. successful applicants are not required to relocate).
-Interns who perform well during their internship may be (a) given an opportunity to contribute to CAI's tailored research; (b) given an opportunity to become involved as a regional analyst or columnist for the AMM reports; (c) offered an internship extension; and/or (d) offered a position on our consultancy team.
+Interns who perform well during their internship may be offered (a) an opportunity to join CAI as a consultant and contribute to CAI projects; (b) an opportunity to become involved as a regional analyst or columnist for the ACMM report; and/or (c) an internship extension.

 What is expected from CAI interns?

 - Deadlines are critical and non-negotiable.
 Deadlines assigned by supervisors need to be adhered to.
 Interested students should therefore consider very carefully whether or not they will have adequate time to commit to the CAI internship on top of their current workload.

 - At CAI we accept only the highest quality of work.
 Interns are selected based on the fact that we believe they can meet our organisation’s high standards.